deislabs/image-layer-provenance/README.md

               //     COPY-CommandLayer --> created by a plain COPY command
               //     ADD-CommandLayer --> created by the ADD instruction
-              //     RUN-CommandLayer --> created by the RUN instruction "DockerfileCommands": [
+              //     RUN-CommandLayer --> created by the RUN instruction "BaseImage": "null if not from a base image, else 'registry.io/base-image@digest'", "DockerfileCommands": [
                 {
                   "Cmd": "The Dockerfile instruction command, such as FROM, ADD, COPY, RUN, etc.",